SumoLogic/sumologic-documentation/docs/send-data/sources/sources-hosted-collectors/http-logs-metrics-source/troubleshooting-http-sources.md

 You can use Live Tail to check whether a specific HTTP Source is receiving data.
 For instructions, see [Live Tail](/docs/search/live-tail).
 If a Source is not receiving data, the problem may be:

 * You are sending log data that is encoded in an unsupported format or has been compressed using an unsupported method.
 HTTP sources support UTF-8 data only.
 The supported compression methods are gzip and deflate.
 * Your HTTP request is malformed.
-For more information, see [Upload Data to an HTTP Source](Upload-Data-to-an-HTTP-Source.md "Upload Data to an HTTP Source").
+For more information, see upload [logs](upload-logs-http-source.md) and [metrics](upload-metrics-to-http-source.md).

 ## Heroku output buffer overflow errors